The 20 Best Fall Fairs in Georgia to Visit in 2025

 Taking place at the Atlanta Motor Speedway in Hampton GA, this annual fair just south of Atlanta offers fun and excitement for all ages with a diverse assortment of classic and modern attractions.

-Visitors can roar with excitement when they visit the Georgia State Fair’s “Jurassic Kingdom” exhibit, or laugh the night away with “Ben Jackson: Comedy Hypnotist.
+Visitors can roar with excitement when they visit the Georgia State Fair’s “Jurassic Kingdom” exhibit, The Steamers Thrill Show or laugh the night away with “Ben Jackson: Comedy Hypnotist.

-Other attractions include a White Tiger display, the daredevil show known as the “Globe of Death,” a petting zoo, kiddie rides, and of course the classic carnival rides and delicious fair food you’d expect.
+Other attractions include a petting zoo, kiddie rides, and of course the classic carnival rides and delicious fair food you’d expect.
+New this year is evening Karaoke.

 Weekday hours for the GA State Fair are 4-10PM (except on Friday, when they’re open until midnight), noon-midnight on Saturday, and noon-10PM on Sunday.